eaftan/eaftan.github.io/_posts/2021-02-26-hash-ordering.md

 tests broke as a result of this change, but once all those bugs were fixed, the problem was solved permanently.

-[^1]: Specifically, Kurt Kleuver and Martin Buchholz
+[^1]: Specifically, Kurt Kluever and Martin Buchholz

 We didn't invent this idea.
 Python and Go were both doing this before us, and we modeled our approach on Python's.
 Like Python, we used an environment variable to provide a random seed which is